 The journal aims to contribute to legal scholarship on international and European law by promoting these fields' progressive development and providing an international forum for interaction between academia, practitioners and students.View Journal Submit an Article

-Worldwide Waste is an interdisciplinary, peer-reviewed journal presenting innovative research on waste from around the world.
-It critically interrogates the cultural, social, economic and political systems within which waste is created, managed and circulated.
+Worldwide Waste is the first interdisciplinary, peer-reviewed journal devoted entirely to a critical interrogation of the cultural, social, economic and political systems within which waste is created, managed and circulated.

 The journal privileges no particular theories, debates or trends.
 Its goal is to actively stimulate publications of innovative scholarship on relatively unexplored topics and/or from geographical areas that have thus far been underrepresented in waste studies.